 Before we conclude, let's shortly the difference between mockups, wireframes, and prototypes to avoid any confusion:

-Wireframe: Think of a wireframe as a simple blueprint of a website's layout.
-It focuses on where things go and how users move through the site without worrying about colors or fancy design.
+- Wireframe: Think of a wireframe as a simple blueprint of a website's layout.
+It focuses on where things go and how users move through the site without worrying about colours or fancy design.

-Mockup: A mockup is like a polished preview of the website.
-It includes colors, fonts, and images, giving a clear picture of how the final website will look.
+- Mockup: A mockup is like a polished preview of the website.
+It includes colours, fonts, and images, giving a clear picture of how the final website will look.
 But it's still just a picture, not something you can click or interact with.

 Understanding these differences is super important for making sure your website or app turns out just right.
 Before spending a ton of money on design, it's smart to start with wireframes to get the layout down.
 Then, move on to mockups to nail down the design details.
 Finally, prototypes help test everything before launching the final product.